Natural Alternative Therapies

 3. Dry them out.
 You can choose either of the below.

-• Air Drying – place them on a cloth and put by the window in the sunlight.
+• Air Drying – place them on a cloth and put them by the window in the sunlight.
 Allow them to dry and shrivel for a few days.

 Once they’re dry, use a coffee grinder or a similar device, and turn your peels into a powder.